Overcoming Parental Alienation Profile

 Stan was also the founding Editor-in-Chief of the PASG international newsletter ‘Parental Alienation International’.
 He is also a founding director of Parental Alienation Australia and New Zealand.

-He decided to specialise in family ruptures and specifically parental alienation after finding that this form of child abuse is yet to be fully recognised in Australia, although family law is becoming more and more familiar with it.
-Parental alienation is a form of child psychological abuse and family violence in which both the child and their targeted parent are adversely affected.
+He specialised in parental alienation after finding that this form of child abuse and family violence is yet to be fully recognised in Australia, although family law is becoming more and more familiar with it.
+Parental alienation challenges conventional assessment and therapeutic approaches.
+It requires different assessment methods that recognise parental alienation’s unique action in the family.
+Parental alienation requires special remediations that address how it changes family relationships and narratives.

-The relationship between parents and children can rupture for reasons other than parental alienation and there is a spectrum of parent-child affiliation in which parental alienation is located at an extreme and child-abusive end of the spectrum.
+The relationship between parents and children can rupture for reasons other than parental alienation.
+There is a spectrum of parent-child affiliation in which parental alienation is at the extreme and child-abusive end of the spectrum.

-Stan’s focus is upon working with excluded and alienated parents to reunite them and their children and where this is not possible working with alienated parents to ‘let go’ by ‘saying goodbye to say hello’.
+Stan’s focus is upon working with excluded and alienated parents to reunite them and their children.
+Where this is not possible he works with alienated parents to ‘let go’ by ‘saying goodbye to say hello’.

 Stan works both within the Australian family law system and outside of it, collaborating with other professionals for the best outcomes.

-He is interested in educating the general public, mental health clinicians, forensic and legal practitioners regarding interventions for parental alienation and in developing and promoting research on the causes, evaluation of, and interventions for, parental alienation.
+He is interested in educating the general public, mental health clinicians, forensic and legal practitioners regarding interventions for parental alienation.
+He develops and promotes research on the causes, evaluation of, and interventions for, parental alienation.

-Stan Korosi – M.Counselling.
+Dr. Stan Korosi PhD (Soc) University of the Sunshine Coast (Qld, Australia), M.Counselling.
 Human Services (Latrobe Univ), MACA, Clin.
 PACFA, ARCAP Reg.